Title: | Refitting and Spatial Analysis in Archaeology |

 asymmetric.transport.from |

 Numeric or character value in "1" or "2" (refering to the first and second spatial unit).
-If not NULL, the disturbance process will be applied only to the fragments from this layer. |
+If not NULL, the disturbance process will be applied only to the fragments from this spatial unit. |

 from.observed.graph |